Character sheet for Terminator 3: Rise of the Machines.

 - Swiss-Army Appendage: Has numerous Hidden Weapons and assorted gadgets in her right arm, including;

 - Plasma Cannon: The T-X's primary Arm Cannon.
 When that gets damaged, she switches to...

-- Playing with Fire: A built-in flamethrower.
+- Fire-Breathing Weapon: A built-in flamethrower.
 Normally, it's the T-X's secondary weapon.

 - Hack Your Enemy: Capable of remotely controlling other machines, including Terminators, after injecting them with nanites via a long needle in her index finger.

-- This Is a Drill: A buzzsaw, which she uses to cut through metal (including a particle accelerator, to escape before it disintegrates her).
+- Chainsaw Good: A buzzsaw, which she uses to cut through metal (including a particle accelerator, to escape before it disintegrates her).

 - Unusual User Interface: The T-X calls up a modem and "speaks modem" to it on the phone to access a computer.

 - Use Your Head: Does this in her fight with T-850, by slamming the back of her head into his face.

 - Vanity Is Feminine: She's the only Terminator robot who checks her appearance in a mirror during a fight.